 If you intend to engage in oral sex as well, why not consider flavored lubricants?
 These sex lubricants come in a wide range of flavors, from strawberry to pina colada and almost any other taste sensation you could think to add to a personal lubricant.
 Flavored sex lubricants contain glycerin, though, so if a woman’s prone to yeast infections, these sexual lubricants should be avoided.

 These are ideal personal lubricants for men having problems with premature ejaculation or typical sexual stamina issues.
-These sex lubricants include a small amount of benzocaine or lidocaine, allowing the prolong lubricant to desensitize the penis just enough to prevent premature ejaculation while retaining the sensory pleasure of their carnal activities of choice.
+These sex lubricants include a small amount of benzocaine or lidocaine, allowing the prolong lubricant to desensitize the penis just enough to prevent busting a nut too damn fast while retaining the sensory pleasure of their carnal activities of choice.
 Prolong lubricants help men to stay harder for longer periods of time, making them choice lubricants for men with erectile dysfunction problems as well.